 If the student does not sign the document of commitment, she/he will be evaluated through a final examination in the official date assigned by the Centre.
-This exam will consist of two parts, of equal weight in the final mark: a written part that may include all the topics of the subjet, and an oral part relative to additional work.
+This exam will consist of two parts, of equal weight in the final mark: a written part that may include all the topics of the subject, and an oral part relative to additional work.
 This additional work should be presented previously to the teacher.
 The student may take part in the continuous assessment activities of the practical sessions, but they will not be assessed in her/his case.
-The additional work to deliver will be specified in week 6 of term, and will have to be delivered to the teacher a week before the final exam.
+The additional work to deliver will have to be delivered to the teacher a week before the final exam.
 The student should obtain, at least, a grade of 4 points over ten in each type activity, and a final grade of 5 points to pass the subject.